judefdiv/gdscpp/README.md

 ./gdscpp -r input.gds
 ```

-## To Do
+## Work in progress
-* Improve text handling
+* Improvement of text handling
-* When reading in GDS files into memory, check for redundancies
-* aref has not been tested.
+* GDS read-in redundancy checking
+* In-depth testing of array reference functionality
 * rename "setSTR" to "push_back"?
 * create a map to easily find the structures
-* Allow GDScpp to be easier used as a library
+* Refactoring of GDSCPP into a more standard library format

 ## Notes
 * Text and nodes are not fully supported.
 * Box is currently not supported.

 ## Change Log
+2020-02-25  Updated Readme, added get_database_units_in_m function.